 The Red Years: Theory, Politics and Aesthetics in the Japanese ’68.
-A live discussion with Gavin Walker (Online Group Video Session – 6th October 2020)September 9, 2020
+A live discussion with Gavin Walker (Online Group Video Session – 17th November 2020))September 9, 2020

 The Exploding Appendix Questionnaire is an ongoing data collecting exercise that, drawing upon divergent public figures from different intellectual disciplines and artistic practices, seeks to create an ongoing and ever-expanding map of ideas.
 Through this ever-expanding map of divergent views, we seek a kind of dialogue that, in both its overlaps and contradictions, creates a kind of hive-mind, which, in turn, helps contribute to the intellectual unfoldings of Exploding Appendix’s overall mission.